adiavolo/Comic-Insights-Phase-1-Comic-Extraction/README.md

 ## Overview

-This project builds upon **MagiV2** by **Ragav Sachdeva et al.** and extends its functionality by integrating **DeepSeek R1** for AI-powered summarization.
-Phase 1 focuses on extracting and summarizing textual content from comic strips using OCR (Tesseract) and AI-based summarization models.
+This project extends the capabilities of **MagiV2** (an open source model) by integrating DeepSeek R1 to enable advanced AI-powered summarization.
+The primary objective in **Phase 1** is to automate the extraction and summarization of textual content from comic strips.

 ## Features